- Mid-range hotel in Lhasa, guesthouse in Namtso Lake, and rest of the places tented camping.

 Chinese visa and Tibet Permits are not that complicated as they sound to be.
-If your travel begins in Nepal, we will have to pre-process your visa application but final visa work will be done in Kathmandu upon your arrival only.
+If your travel begins in Nepal, we will have to pre-process your visa application, but we will do the final visa work in Kathmandu upon your arrival.
 We will take care of all the visa works.
-If your travel begins in Bangkok or Hong Kong or any mainland Chinese cities, all you have to care is obtain Chinese visa on your own from the nearest Chinese embassy or consulate in your come country and provide us a copy of it about a month ahead of your travel.
-Then, leave rest of things to us.
+If your travel begins in Bangkok or Hong Kong or any mainland Chinese cities, all you have to care about is obtain a Chinese visa on your own.
+You can do it from the nearest Chinese embassy or consulate in your come country.
+And provide us a copy of it about a month before your travel.
+Then, leave the rest of the things to us.

 Accommodation in Tibet

-Lhasa has some choices on accommodation but we pick mid-range Tibetan managed properties located in the Barkhor Area.
-We use Gyangyen, Denkang, Dhood Gu, Tibet Gorkha Hotel and Yak Hotel which are 3 star standard properties with private bathroom.
-We will have en suite bath rooms with running hot and cold water.
-Hot water may be available for certain hours of the day only and sometime also disrupted by power outage.
-For trekking, we provide complete camping gears that include 2 persons sleeping tents, kitchen tent, dinning tent, toilet tent, camping chairs and tables, mattresses and kitchen utensils.
-On request, we can also provide sleeping bags but usually we recommend bringing your own.
+Lhasa has some choices on accommodation, but we pick mid-range Tibetan managed properties located in the Barkhor area.
+We use Gyangyen, Denkang, Dhood Gu, Tibet Gorkha Hotel, and Yak Hotel, which are 3-star standard properties with a private bathroom.
+We will have en suite bathrooms with running hot and cold water.
+Hot water may be available for certain hours of the day only and sometimes also disrupted by a power outage.
+For trekking, we provide complete camping gears that include two persons sleeping tents, kitchen tent, dining tent, toilet tent, camping chairs, and tables.
+There will also be mattresses and kitchen utensils.
+On request, we can also provide sleeping bags, but usually, we recommend bringing your own.